CBIIT/bento-docs/installation/installing-bento-on-your-local-machine.md

 	* Windows:    $Env:COMPOSE_DOCKER_CLI_BUILD=1; $Env:DOCKER_BUILDKIT=1; docker-compose down <service_name>
 	* Linux/Mac:  COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose down <service_name>

+To attach a shell to a running container:

+	docker exec -it <container name> /bin/bash   (use /bin/ash for frontend and backend containers as they are based on alpine)

+* The following commands can be used to remove the Docker cache and to return your system to a clean state.
+When running these commands only unused objects will be removed - if you want to fully remove all cached objects you will need to stop all running Docker containers by running "docker-compose down"
 To clean docker objects for all stopped containers (this command can be used to return to a clean system and start over with new configurations):

 	docker system prune -a